SOMUCHDOG/TaskManager/README.md

 ## Overview
 This document provides a detailed guide to set up and run the **Task Manager Application** using Docker containers.
 The application includes:

+- > [!NOTE]
+> I am working on configuting k8s to simplify this, but these are the current steps to reproduce.

 - A **.NET API** running in a Docker container.
 - A **SQL Server** instance running in another Docker container.
 - Communication between the API and database using Docker networking.